Adaptive estimation for some nonparametric instrumental variable models: Acknowledgment

 \section{Acknowledgment}

-The author wants to thank Thorsten Hohage and Johannes Schmidt-Hieber for interesting and fruitful discussions on this topic.
-Financial support by the DFG in the project SFB 823 and by the Ministry of Education and Cultural Affairs of Lower Saxony in the project Reducing Poverty Risk is gratefully acknowledged.
+The author would like to thank Thorsten Hohage and Johannes Schmidt-Hieber for interesting and fruitful discussions on this topic.
+He also would like to thank two anonymous referees for valuable comments that improved the paper.